 - Introduction and Qualifications

 - Training locations

-Each feature available in profile creation then allows a personal trainer to become marketable.
+Features available in the profile section of the register, allows a personal trainer to become marketable.
 Displaying attributes directly relatable to those searching to better themselves through the relationship of a PT.

 Benefits of a Personal Trainer

 Two hemispheres combine together in a relationship between physical trainer and client, and benefits emerge on both ends of the spectrum.
-First, why would a person look to utilise a personal trainer?
-Benefits of having a PT that is qualified and experienced, allows a client to gain a sense of assessment on their level of fitness and develop and attain goals through a tailored regime designed specifically for them.
+Why would a person look to utilise a personal trainer?
+Because a PT that is qualified and experienced, shows you professionalism.
+It allows a client to gain a sense of assessment on their level of fitness.
+Including goal setting through a tailored regime designed specifically for them.
 In addition to the benefits that one receives as being a client of a personal trainer, the PTs themselves also receive benefits through the process.

 By being a freelance personal trainer and breaking away from franchise relationships, one has the ability to potentially maximise profits.

-The risk and upkeep on personal marketing and brand development is high at first, However the reward of not having to pay initiations or dues pays off as clients come in.
+There is risk associated with the start up of personal marketing and brand development.
+However not having to pay initiations or training fees pays off as clients come in.
 The idea of being a mobile personal trainer becomes a benefit in and of itself.

 Summary of mobile personal trainers:

 - Developing relationships in multiple centres and/or your own fitness space